elotroalex/chiens/_texts/translation.md

 - {:.sp} The Prison Guard  *(laughing.)*

-- Everyone knows: a good smack does a Negro good ...
+- Everyone knows: a good smacking does a Negro good ...

 - {:.sp} Toussaint.